MauriceElliott/MAGIos/README.md

 2. **Swift First**: Use Swift for new features when possible
 3. **Check LLM_RULES.md**: Guidelines for AI-assisted development
 4. **Test in QEMU**: Verify changes boot and run correctly

-### Adding Features

-Most new functionality should be added to `src/swift/swift_kernel.swift`.
-Use the `@_cdecl` attribute to export Swift functions that can be called from C code.